Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 It’s tedious, time-consuming, and unreliable.

-The inability to gather status updates quickly also makes it impossible for project managers to accurately estimate projects and deliver on concrete deadlines.
+The inability to gather status updates in real-time also makes it impossible for project managers to accurately estimate projects and deliver on concrete deadlines.
 Without reliable and accurate information on hand, managers can only guess when a customer asks about completion times and deliverability.

 6. Customer Updates

-So far, we’ve talked about the consequences around bad information when addressing customer concerns.
+So far, we’ve discussed the consequences of bad information when addressing customer concerns.
 Let’s take a step in the opposite direction and assume that the project manager has everything on hand to tell the customer what they want to know.

-This may make it easier to address the customer, but it still forces integrators to allocate time and energy to relaying that information to a third party.
+This may make it easier to address the customer, but it still forces integrators to allocate time and energy to relay that information to a third party.

 Integrator customers aren’t security experts.
 They may have questions, and it’s up to their project manager to help them digest that information in a way they can understand and remember it.
 It’s a difficult way to keep all parties up to speed, and it can be painstakingly slow when an integrator is trying to manage multiple projects at a time.